mmastora/yaas-selfservice-consumption-storefront/Readme.md

 In order to build and run storefront, please install Node.js/npm.

-For Windows download and follow the instructions from the [Node site](http://nodejs.org/)
+For Windows download and follow the instructions from the [Node.js site](http://nodejs.org/)

-For MacOS, follow the steps below:-
+For OS X, follow the steps below:-

 1. If you do not have homebrew installed, please do so from [Homebrew website](http://brew.sh/) or else skip this step and go to next step.